Signals That Go Both Ways

-At Missouri State University, researchers looking at orofacial pain (pain in the mouth and face) have discovered that calcitonin gene-related peptide (CGRP), an inflammatory protein, can both be released by an irritated trigeminal nerve and make the trigeminal nerve more susceptible to irritation.
+At Missouri State University, researchers looking at orofacial pain (pain in the mouth and face) focused on calcitonin gene-related peptide (CGRP), an inflammatory protein.
+They found that CGRP, released by an irritated trigeminal nerve, can also make the trigeminal nerve more susceptible to irritation.

 But researchers have found that spinal CGRP levels are important, too.
 It turns out that the levels of CGRP in your spine can make your trigeminal nerve more sensitive, which then increases your risk of migraines.